IamAli9/HCI-Project/README.md

 ###### TASK ANALYSIS
-1 Driver and user check seats.
+1 Driver and user check seats.<br/>
-2 User can also reserve seats.
+2 User can also reserve seats.<br/>
-3 Driver can also control mobile screen of a bus.
+3 Driver can also control mobile screen of a bus.<br/>
-4 Driver track the trafic easily through app.
+4 Driver track the trafic easily through app.<br/>
-5 User and driver both connect through app.
+5 User and driver both connect through app. <br/>
-6. User can check route of a bus to thier destination.
+6. User can check route of a bus to thier destination.<br/>